At Tutorfair the order in which tutors appear in search results is at the heart of making sure that clients get the best possible tutor.

 Have we verified you?

 Tutors looking to further promote themselves on the site should get verified.
-This involves authenticating your latest criminal record check (DBS), your education certificates, meeting the team (online or in person) at one of our Fast Track events and ensuring you have at least two references.
+This involves authenticating your latest criminal record check/ DBS (which must be registered on the update service), your education certificates, meeting the team (online or in person) at one of our Fast Track events and ensuring you have at least two references.

 Tutors who we haven't yet verified, can still appear higher than one who has but, by and large, verified tutors will be nearer the top.